tagohd/mono/Items/Legendary Artifacts/CURSED AL'S CURSED ORB.md

 ![[Power2.mp3]]

 %%
 Sudosays:: Had a new idea about oranges.
-(Is there a way to put images side-by-side?)
 Also added tag "contains-music" and YAML frontmatter.
 #majorChange  #unseenByLun
 %%